 There's a lot to be seen and experienced off the beaten path in South Carolina.
 These hidden gems might not draw the same crowds as South Carolina's premiere destinations, but they provide plenty of adventure for a day or weekend trip.

-Fox hunts might sound like a thing of the past, but at Hitchcock Woods in Aiken, drag hunts (scent hunting) take place each Tuesday from October through March.
-The 2,000-acre park is one of the country’s largest urban forests, providing more than 70-miles of trails for hikers, runners and equestrian traffic.
+Fox hunts might sound like a thing of the past, but at Hitchcock Woods in Aiken, drag hunts (scent hunting) take place Tuesdays and Saturdays from September through March.
+The 2,000-acre park is one of the country's largest urban forests, providing more than 70-miles of trails for hikers, runners and equestrian traffic.